 This benefit also extends to the knee, hip and lower back as improved foot and ankle function and shock absorbing ability is directly connected to decreased force and malalignment of these other parts of the lower extremity.

-As of July 28, 2020, Dr. Positano reported no relationships with healthcare industry.
+As of March 28, 2023, Dr. Positano reported no relationships with the healthcare industry.